bhavi834/Rag-Basic-Pipeline-to-Scan-Documents-and-give-summary-/README.md

 documents/

-Example

-documents/
-│
-├── ISO9001.pdf
-├── LabourCode.pdf
-├── EmployeeHandbook.pdf
-Creating the Vector Database
+Step 6

 Run

 python ingest.py

-This will

-Read all PDFs
-Extract text
-Split into chunks
-Generate embeddings
-Store vectors inside
-faiss_index/

-Files created

-index.faiss

-index.pkl
-Running the Chatbot
+This will Read all PDFs,Extract text,Split into chunks,Generate embeddings,Store vectors inside and create files

 Run